 3. You usually know everything that is going on.

 From campus sponsored events to other community activities, you probably have heard word of what is going on that week.
-It could have been from the Facebook event one of your friends invited you to, students talking about it in class, or the handy bulletin board in the center of campus- and if you haven’t, you might just run into it happening.
+It could have been from the Facebook event one of your friends invited you to, students talking about it in class, or the handy bulletin board in the center of campus- and if you haven’t heard yet, you may just run into it happening.

 4. Your professors REALLY do know your name.

 Most universities and colleges like to advertise their school with the statement that “Professors know your name, even in lecture style classes.”
-In all honesty, this is not always true at larger schools.
+Truthfully, this isn’t always the case at larger schools.
 Some classes are not even taught by professors, they are taught by Graduate Assistants!
 At a smaller school, professors REALLY do know the students in their classes, whether they are in their major or not.
+While at UMW, if the class was 60 students or 10, my professors new my name within the first two weeks of classes.

 5. Nothing is ever too crowded.